-According to the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) only one broad vegetation type is expected on the majority of the proposed site, namely Kouebokkeveld Shale Fynbos, which is classified as Vulnerable.
+According to the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) only one broad vegetation type is expected on the majority of the proposed site, namely Kouebokkeveld Shale Fynbos (see Figure 11).
+According to the revised National list of Ecosystems that are threatened and in need of protection in terms of the National Environmental Management: Biodiversity Act, (Act 10 of 2004) ("NEM:BA") (18 November 2022), Kouebokkeveld Shale Fynbos is classified as Critically Endangered.

-Figure 10: SANBI Vegetation map of the area (CapeFarmMapper).
+Figure 11: SANBI Vegetation map of the area (CapeFarmMapper).

-According to biodiversity overlay maps from Cape Farm Mapper (Figure 11) the site partially falls within a Critical Biodiversity Area (CBA), as well as Ecological Support Areas (ESA & ESA2s).
+According to biodiversity overlay maps from Cape Farm Mapper (Figure 12) the site partially falls within a Critical Biodiversity Area (CBA), as well as Ecological Support Areas (ESA & ESA2s).